 Divorce is complicated - legally, financially, and emotionally.
 Dividing up property a couple has acquired throughout their marriage (also known as marital property) can be one of the most contentious aspects of divorce.
 Luckily, divorce attorneys can help alleviate some of your legal and financial stresses by advocating for a division of property that works in your favor.

-If you have decided to retain a divorce attorney, you can help save your attorney time (and save yourself some money), by gathering important legal and financial documents together before meeting with your attorney.
+If you've decided to retain legal counsel, you can help save your divorce attorney time (and save yourself some money) by gathering important legal and financial documents together before the initial consultation.
 Doing this ahead of time gives your attorney an immediate and useful overview of the property and assets likely to be at issue in your case.
 Most importantly, it allows the two of you to work together to secure your short and long-term interests.
-These documents include:

 |____||Individual income tax returns for past three to five years (federal, state, and local)|